The New Teacher Project: The Irreplaceables (2012)

-In 2012, TNTP published The Irreplaceables: Understanding the Real Retention Crisis in America’s Urban Schools.
-The study identified the failure of public schools to keep more of their strongest teachers (or “irreplaceables”) in the classroom than their weakest as the fundamental problem with teacher retention in urban school districts.
-The report, which focused on four large urban school districts, also offered solutions for how districts and schools can help keep more of their best teachers.
+In 2012, TNTP published The Irreplaceables: Understanding the Real Retention Crisis in America's Urban Schools.
+The study identified the failure of public schools to keep more of their strongest teachers (or "irreplaceables") in the classroom than their weakest as the fundamental problem with teacher retention in urban school districts.
+The report, which focused on four large urban school districts, also offered suggestions for how districts and schools can help keep more of their best teachers.

-Upon The Irreplaceables’ release, U.S. Secretary of Education Arne Duncan publicly supported TNTP’s findings and the National Education Association (NEA) praised the report, noting that TNTP had “helped focus attention on one of our nation’s most valuable assets: the dedicated professionals who educate our children.”
+Upon The Irreplaceables release, U.S. Secretary of Education Arne Duncan publicly supported TNTP's findings.
+The National Education Association (NEA) also praised the report, noting that TNTP had "helped focus attention on one of our nation's most valuable assets: the dedicated professionals who educate our children."

+Unlocking Algebra (2025)

+In 2025, TNTP published Unlocking Algebra: What the Data Tells us About Helping Students Catch Up.
+The report examined the relationship between earlier mathematics skills and student success in Algebra 1.
+The report analyzed math performance data from approximately 2,000 students who used an online learning platform between 2021 and 2024 and identified a set of specific "predecessor skills" from earlier grades that were strongly associated with mastery of Algebra 1 content.

 Teacher Preparation Programs

-2008 data from Louisiana showed “that TNTP teachers outperform beginning and experienced teachers in math, reading, and language arts.”
+2008 data from Louisiana said, "that TNTP teachers outperform beginning and experienced teachers in math, reading, and language arts."
 In 2010, a state-sponsored study assessed the effectiveness of newly certified teachers in Louisiana.
-Out of 17 teacher preparation providers, TNTP was the only one to earn top marks in 4 of 5 subject areas.
-A 2010 study out of Louisiana State University indicated TNTP Practitioner Program is one of a group of programs in that state “producing teachers who in aggregate appear to be making a positive contribution to student achievement from the time they complete their training program and begin teaching" insofar as they are programs "whose results were generally consistent with the student achievement results of experienced certified teachers" (the other programs were The Louisiana State University - Shreveport NM/CO program and Southeastern Louisiana University Master's Alternate Certification program).
-In 2009, a report by the Center for American Progress, U.S. Chamber of Commerce, and the American Enterprise Institute included TNTP along with certain public school districts, charter school entrepreneurs, and other independent organizations as “addressing stubborn challenges by pursuing familiar notions of good teaching and effective schooling in impressively coherent, disciplined, and strategic ways.”
-In particular, it stated that TNTP has "demonstrated a strong record, validated by independent research, of bringing nontraditional applicants into the classroom."
+Out of 17 teacher preparation providers, TNTP was the only provider rated at the highest performance level in 4 out of 5 subject areas.
+A 2010 study out of Louisiana State University indicated the TNTP Practitioner Program is one of a group of programs in that state "producing teachers who in aggregate appear to be making a positive contribution to student achievement from the time they complete their training program and begin teaching" insofar as they are programs "whose results were generally consistent with the student achievement results of experienced certified teachers" (the other programs were the Louisiana State University Shreveport NM/CO program and Southeastern Louisiana University's Master's Alternate Certification program).
+In 2009, a report by the Center for American Progress, U.S. Chamber of Commerce, and the American Enterprise Institute included TNTP along with certain public school districts, charter school entrepreneurs, and other independent organizations as "addressing stubborn challenges by pursuing familiar notions of good teaching and effective schooling in impressively coherent, disciplined, and strategic ways."
+The report stated that "TNTP had recruited nontraditional applicants into teaching positions and cited external research in support of that claim."